Equal Marriage to become law

 The Bill returned to the whole Parliament for further consideration and votes on amendments on 4 February 2014.
 This was followed by the final vote on the Bill: the majority of the Parliament voted in favour of the Bill, so it therefore passed!

-Now that the Bill has passed there is a further four week period when the Bill can be challenged by the Advocate General, the Lord Advocate, the Attorney General or the Secretary of State for Scotland.
-This is very unlikely.
-If the Bill is not challenged in the four week holding period it will receive Royal Assent and finally become law.
+After the Bill was passed there was a further four week period when the Bill could have been challenged by the Advocate General, the Lord Advocate, the Attorney General or the Secretary of State for Scotland.
+This did not happen and the Bill received Royal Assent on 13 March.

 Stonewall fought long and hard for the introduction of civil partnerships in 2005.
 Sadly, as recently as 2010 Lord Tebbit stated: ‘We should be utterly, completely and absolutely clear that a civil partnership is not a marriage, cannot be a marriage, never will be a marriage and should be treated entirely separately from marriage.’